IndustriesFeaturesCompareBlogPricingAboutDemoLoginGet Started Free

 The Difference Between a Business and a Job

 A business that depends entirely on the owner is not a business — it is a job with employees.
-When buyers evaluate a service business, the first question is: "Does this business run without the owner?"
+When buyers evaluate a service business, the first question is always the same: does this business run without the owner?

-If the answer is no — if removing the owner would cause the business to immediately deteriorate — the business is worth far less than one where the owner is optional.
+If the answer is no — if removing the owner would cause revenue to immediately deteriorate, key customer relationships to dissolve, or operational quality to collapse — the business is worth a fraction of what it could be.
 Buyers pay multiples of earnings for businesses that can operate independently.
-They pay a fraction of assets for businesses that need the owner to function.
+They pay a fraction of tangible assets for businesses that need the owner present to function.
+The gap between these two valuations can represent hundreds of thousands of dollars in exit proceeds.

-High multiple factors (3-5x SDE): - Strong recurring revenue (maintenance contracts, subscription programs) - Geographic market dominance with strong brand recognition - Documented systems and processes the buyer can operate - Management team that does not depend on owner involvement - Strong review profile and brand reputation - Clean financials with 3+ years of consistent performance
+High multiple factors (4–6x SDE): - Strong recurring revenue comprising 30%+ of total revenue (maintenance contracts, annual service agreements) - Geographic market dominance with strong brand recognition and review profile - Documented systems and processes a buyer can operate independently from day one - Management team — specifically a general manager or operations lead — not dependent on the owner - Clean financials with 3+ years of consistent or growing performance - No customer concentration (no single client above 15% of revenue)

-Low multiple factors (1-2x SDE): - Revenue entirely dependent on the owner's personal relationships - No documented systems or processes - High customer concentration (one client is 20%+ of revenue) - Declining revenue trend - Poor record-keeping or unclean financials
+Low multiple factors (1–2x SDE): - Revenue tied to the owner personal relationships and referral network - No documented operational processes beyond what exists in the owner head - High customer concentration (one client at 20%+ of revenue) - Declining revenue trend over the past 12–18 months - Commingled personal and business expenses or unclean books

 Building a Sellable Business: A 5-Year Framework

-Year 2-3: Management layer.
+Year 2–3: Management layer.
 Hire and develop a general manager or operations lead who can run the business day-to-day without your involvement.
-This person is the most important non-owner role in a sellable business.
+This is the single most important non-owner hire in a sellable business.
+The GM should handle scheduling, technician management, customer escalations, and daily financial oversight.
+Your role should shift from operator to owner: reviewing weekly KPIs, setting quarterly priorities, and handling strategic decisions.
+A business where you can take a two-week vacation without the phone ringing is a business that is ready to sell.

 Try Fixlify AI Free